Sharon Pearce, MSN, CRNA

 In the beginning of my nurse anesthesia program search, I was able to speak with Sandra Maree about the prerequisites that were needed to become a candidate.
 I was already an intensive care unit (ICU) nurse, but the Bachelor of Science in Nursing (BSN) mandate for admission had already been implemented.
 I began going to school five mornings a week after working 12-hour night shifts.
 I managed to have three children and graduate with a BSN degree without missing a day of school.

 With four year’s ICU experience under my belt, I decided experience in the operating room would help me stand out from other nurse anesthesia candidates.
 There, I met many CRNAs who continually encouraged me to apply to anesthesia school.
 Betty Petree, CRNA, was one of those.
 I never told her the impact she left on me.
 I guess she will find out now!

 Becoming a nurse anesthetist was the best decision I have ever made, and I would do it all over again!
 My involvement in the AANA has yielded many friendships from all over the country.
-I count three that have been a blessing in my life: Tracy Castleman, CRNA, MS; Carole Doyscher, CRNA; and Jackie Rowles, CRNA, MBA, MA, ANP-BC, FAAPM, DPNAP.
+I count three that have been a blessing in my life: Tracy Castleman, MS, CRNA; Carole Doyscher, CRNA; and Jackie Rowles, MBA, MA, CRNA, ANP-BC, FAAPM, DPNAP.
 Whatever small measure I have contributed to the AANA pales in comparison to what I have received.